seapagan/poectrl/README.md

 ## Use Cases

-- Control a set of IP cameras, switches and access points to enable disabling when not needed or quick enabling if required.
+- Control a set of PoE-powered IP cameras, switches and access points to allow disabling when not needed or quick enabling if required.

 ## Development Plans